AquaCheese/CheeseBot/CAPTION_COMMAND.md

 - **Note**: At least one text parameter (top_text or bottom_text) must be provided

 ## Features
-- **Classic Meme Font**: Uses bold Arial with white text and black outline
+- **Classic Impact Font**: Uses the authentic Impact font for true meme styling
 - **Dynamic Sizing**: Font size automatically adjusts based on image dimensions
 - **Text Wrapping**: Long text automatically wraps to multiple lines
 - **Uppercase Styling**: Text is automatically converted to uppercase for classic meme style
 - **High Quality Output**: Generated memes are saved as PNG for best quality
+- **Font Fallbacks**: Automatically falls back to Arial if Impact is not available

 ## Examples
 - `/caption image:funny_cat.jpg top_text:When you see` `bottom_text:Free food`